-Book Lovers Are in for a Treat with Independent Bookstore Day and Free Comic Book Day
+Book Lovers Are In For A Treat With Independent Bookstore Day And Free Comic Book Day

 Whether you hit one store or several, there are plenty of deals and free events throughout the country today and next Saturday.
 Make a game plan and start visiting stores now because Independent Bookstore Day only happens once a year, and you only have two chances annually to enjoy Free Comic Book Day.

-[Featured Image by istolethetv/ Flickr /2.0 Generic (CC BY 2.0)]
+[Featured Image by istolethetv/Flickr/2.0 Generic (CC BY 2.0)]